helpmefindlaw/docs/docs/user-guide/workforce/create.md

 - **Slack Bot**: Integrate your virtual employee as a Slack Bot to interact with your team directly through Slack channels.
 This enables seamless collaboration and task assignment right from your team's workspace.

-Your new employee will appear in the Workforce Overview and is ready to be assigned tasks or workflows.

 ## Tips for Creating Effective Employees
 - **Be Specific with Roles**: Clearly define the tasks this employee will handle to make assignment easier and enhance productivity.